thesavant42/nomoemo/README.md

 ﻿# nomoemo

-Python Script to seek out and eliminate emojis in my code
+Python Script to seek out and eliminate emojis in code

 ## No Mo' Emoji!